nabilfreeman/ios-universal-webview-boilerplate/README.md

 # Ideal use

 Single page web app with on-screen/no navigation.
 For example, a game, interactive page, web based slideshow, etc.

-Currently it links to a web server - I plan to add loading of a local static site to this.